Mirror (Lil Wayne song): Release and production

-"Mirror" was released as the album's sixth and final single.
+"Mirror" was released as the album's sixth and final single from the album Tha Carter IV (2011).
 Young Money, Cash Money and Universal Republic Records released the track to American urban contemporary radio stations, which began adding the track to their playlists on September 13, 2011.
 On November 1, 2011, the single was re-released in the same format and to rhythmic contemporary stations by Cash Money and Universal Republic Records.
 The song was made available in the United Kingdom via digital download on December 18, 2011.

-REO of the Soundkillers produced "Mirror" with co-production by the Smeezingtons.
-Dwayne Carter, Peter Hernandez, Philip Lawrence and Ramon Owen wrote the song.
+Ramon "REO" Owen of the Soundkillers produced "Mirror" with co-production by the Smeezingtons.
+Dwayne Carter, Peter Hernandez, Philip Lawrence and Owen wrote the song.
 Michael "Banger" Cadahia and his assistant Edward "Jewfro" Lidow recorded it at CMR South Studios in Miami, Florida.
 The single was mixed at the Record Plant in Los Angeles by Fabian Marascuillo, with Ghazi Hourani as the mixing assistant.
 It was mastered by Brian "Big Bass" Gardner at Bernie Grundman Mastering.

 Background and lawsuit

-Ramon "REO" Owen created the instrumental three years before its inclusion on Tha Carter IV.
-The producer, Reo of the Soundkillers, with help of Mike Caren, Atlantic Records A&R, was able to get this recording, which already had Bruno Mars singing the hook, heard by industry "heavy-hitters" including rappers Kanye West, Drake, and Nas.
-They rejected it.
-Lil Wayne liked the track and decided to keep it.
-"REO" initially wanted the track to be a part of West's My Beautiful Dark Twisted Fantasy (2010).
-He to "settle[ed]" for it being included on Wayne's Tha Carter IV.
-He felt lucky it was given the amount of material recorded during the time an album is produced.
-Owen claimed he alone produced the track with the Smeezingtons as co-writers, however, the CD's liner notes also credit the team as co-producers.
-"REO" agreed that Wayne's verses captured the feeling of the song.
+Owen created the instrumental three years before its inclusion on Tha Carter IV.
+With the help of Atlantic Records A&R Mike Caren, Owen was able to get this recording, which already had Bruno Mars singing the hook, heard by industry "heavy-hitters" including rappers Kanye West, Drake, and Nas.
+The track was turned down a number of times until it reached Lil Wayne, who liked it and decided to keep it.
+Owen initially wanted the track to be a part of West's My Beautiful Dark Twisted Fantasy (2010); he "settle[d]" for it being included on Tha Carter IV.
+He considered its conclusion lucky, given the amount of material recorded during the time an album is produced.
+Owen claimed he alone produced the track with the Smeezingtons as co-writers; however, the CD's liner notes also credit the team as co-producers.
+Owen agreed that Wayne's verses captured the feeling of the song.
 The track leaked on August 25, 2011.

-In late 2014, Ramon "REO" Owen filed a lawsuit against Wayne alleging he had promised him at least $91,000 for his work on the song.
+In 2014, Owen filed a lawsuit against Wayne alleging he had promised him at least $91,000 for his work.
 According to the lawsuit, Owen never received this payment.
-On February 19, 2015, Manhattan Federal Court judge, Katherine B. Forrest, order Wayne to pay Owen $100,000 and Young Money to "hand over" their accounting records, as they failed to respond to the allegations in court, after being served with the legal documents in December 2014.
-During the judgment, Owen stated that he tried to contact Wayne regarding the money for 11 months prior to the lawsuit.
+On February 19, 2015, Manhattan Federal Court judge, Katherine B. Forrest, order Wayne to pay Owen $100,000 and Young Money to provide their accounting records, as they failed to respond to the allegations in court, after being served with the legal documents in December 2014.
+During the judgment, Owen stated he tried to contact Wayne regarding the money for 11 months prior to the lawsuit.
 According to court filings, Owen is entitled to $91,841.50 in royalties.